nhsd-exeter/dos-integration/README.md

 This testing is generally done by a developer

-To run components tests run the following commands
+To run components tests run the following commands after you have run `tx-mfa` to sign into Non-Prod

-    make tester-build
+    make tester-build mock-dos-db-setup
     make start component-test

 ### Integration Testing

 Integration Testing is to test the functional capabilities of the individual component work together with mocks and partner services.
 Asserting that individual components can work in harmony together achieving the overall business goals.
 This testing is done on AWS to test the connection between components.

 This testing includes: